How To Choose The Best Travel Backpack

 Over the past few years, my mode of transport has fluctuated between flights, buses, overnight trains, motorbikes, walking, you name it.
 And this has forced me to change my travel backpack quite a few times – sometimes because I was unsatisfied with the product, and sometimes because it no longer served my needs well.

-When it comes to travelling I’m totally okay to adjust to the situation.
+When it comes to travelling I’m okay to adjust to the situation.
 I can sleep at an airport, travel on a rickety bus, and stay at a cheap hotel accommodation in India.
 But while buying the travel gear, I make no compromises.
 Superior travel gear makes travelling easier and more enjoyable.
-A good travel gear makes sure I enjoy
+Good travel gear makes sure I enjoy

 But I wasn’t always like that!